sanity-io/react-native-with-sanity-presentation-mode/README.md

-5. **The main goal of this repo is to open the Expo app INSIDE of Sanity Studio, so once you have started up the api and expo, start the Sanity Studio with Presentation plugin that you set up in the steps above (start it up from its repo/directory -- the studio code is not present in this codebase), visit `http://localhost:3333`, and click the Presentation tab in the local Studio.**
+5. **The main goal of this repo is to open the Expo app INSIDE of Sanity Studio, so once you have started up the vercel_api and expo, start the Sanity Studio with Presentation plugin that you set up in the steps above (start it up from its repo/directory -- the studio code is not present in this codebase), visit `http://localhost:3333`, and click the Presentation tab in the local Studio.**

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).